- Number of responses

 SAS’s traditional business intelligence offering is called Enterprise BI Server.
 For end users, the Enterprise BI Server includes web clients such as Web Report Studio (WRS), BI Dashboard and a series of Windows clients including Enterprise Guide (EG) and OLAP Cube Studio.
 These components cover BI use cases ranging from dashboards and reporting to OLAP and advanced analysis.

-Tableau is a business user-friendly analysis and data visualization tool.
+The Tableau platform is a set of business user-friendly analysis and data visualization tools.
 Its core comprises a full client and a web server with connectors to a wide variety of data sources, including local data.
-The structured intuitive user interface, built-in intelligence and memory utilization – geared to optimizing performance – contribute to the popularity of this solution in self-service BI (SSBI) and data discovery scenarios.
+The structured intuitive user interface, built-in intelligence and memory utilization to optimize performance contribute to its popularity in self-service BI (SSBI) and data discovery scenarios.

-Zoho Reports is the BI offering available in different packages from zoho.com.
+Zoho Analytics – Zoho Corporation’s BI offering – is available in a variety of different packages.
 It is a relatively straightforward, low-cost, cloud-based reporting and analysis solution aimed at business users.
 Ease of use is a key selling point of the product, which employs an intuitive drag-and-drop spreadsheet-like interface so users familiar with Microsoft Office can easily adapt to it.